acfinspace/Spacelibraryoftales/docs/miyoshiakachi/stellarfit.md

 tags:
   - Gallente
   - Prose
+  - MiyoshiAkachi
+  - NewEdenCapsuleersWritingContestYC125
 ---

-# StellarFit
+# Stellar Fit OG 3000

 > I imagined a Gallente commercial about a fitness tool; any reference to the 80s is purely casual (or maybe not).
+Entry for New Eden Capsuleer's Writing Contest YC125.

 ![StellarFit](./StellarFit-logo.jpg)